 Most families come to us because a primary care physician has referred them to the genetics clinic.
 Depending on your child's age, before the first visit, talk about it with your child.
 You can use our Patient Family Education materials as a guide, including this overview on genetic conditions.
 (Hmong, Somali, and Spanish translations available at link).
 Show your child a photo of the doctor from our directory.
 With younger kids, it may also help to draw pictures (stick figures work just fine!).

-At Children's Hospitals and Clinics of Minnesota, we focus on research and innovations that make a difference in the care of our patients.
+At Children's Minnesota, we focus on research and innovations that make a difference in the care of our patients.
 From improving day-to-day quality of life for children and teens, to developing new pain management approaches and adopting cutting-edge technologies, our research is completely kid and family-focused.

 Andrew Schmidt was the first person in Minnesota to be diagnosed with Pallister-Killian syndrome, an extremely rare genetic disorder that causes cognitive delays.